microsoft/PowerApps-TestEngine/samples/mcp/README.md

 code .
 ```

+9. Optional: Configure your Power Platform for [Git integration](https://learn.microsoft.com/en-us/power-platform/alm/git-integration/overview)

+10. Optional: Clone your Azure DevOps repository to you local machine

-9. Add the a new file named **config.json** in the same folder as RunTests.ps1.
-You will need to replace the value with your tenant and environment id.
+11. Add the a new file named **config.json** in the same folder as RunTests.ps1.
+You will need to replace the value with your tenant, environment id and cloned repository information.

   > TIP: You can obtain the environment and tenant information from your Power Apps portal by using **settings** from the main navigation var and selecting **Session Details**